Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Symbolic Dependence Graphs

 \subsection{Vectorization}

-The \emph{vectorization transformation} reduces the execution time of PDGs by moving dimensions from symbolic to concrete.
-This creates fewer and larger parallel executions, at the cost of increased memory usage.
-The first step of vectorization is to find incremental scans, reductions and stencils implemented using \textop{Merge}s and dynamic indexing, and to \emph{lift}~\myc{A} them through simple pattern-matching into batch operations such as \textop{Sum}, \textop{CumSum} and \textop{Conv}.
+\emph{Vectorization}~(\myc{B} in \F\ref{fig:transformation_pipeline:transforms}) reduces the execution time of SDGs by laying out temporal dimensions spatially.
+Vectorized operators execute fewer times but with larger input and output tensors.
+This offers greater SIMD parallelism~\cite{flynn2005very}, at the cost of increased peak memory usage.

-Then, \A\ref{alg:vectorize} is used to \emph{vectorize}~\myc{B} all other operations by applying it to each symbolic dimension~$d$.
-The algorithm first finds all vectorizable operations, applies a \emph{vectorization rule} to each~(lines~1--2), and then updates the edges to reflect the changes~(lines~3--15).

-Depending on whether one, both, or neither of the source and sink of an edge are vectorized, a different transformation is applied to the connecting edge.
-When both are vectorized~(line~6), the indexing of dimension~$d$ is dropped from the dependence expression~$\phi$~(line~7).
-When the sink is not vectorized and the source is, the sink must use an \textop{IndexSelect} to extract the correct $d$-th element of the source at each step~$d$~(lines~8--9).
-When the sink is vectorized and the source is not, if the source varies with $d$, the sink should now take as input all values of the source at each step~$d$~(lines 11--12).
-If the source does not vary with $d$, the source value must be expanded to the size~$D$ that the sink expects~(lines~13--14).

-The vectorization rules themselves are simple: elementwise operations are not modified, while operations with a dimension parameter (\eg \textop{Sum}, \textop{Squeeze}) have it incremented; operations with shapes (\eg \textop{Reshape}) have the vectorized dimension's upper bound~$D$ prepended to the shape parameter.
+For each temporal dimension $t$, \sys{} finds a set of vectorizable operators and applies a \emph{vectorization rule} to each.
+Such rules are simple: most operators simply have $t$ removed from their domain and $T$ prepended to their input and output shapes; operators with dimension parameters (\eg \textop{Sum}, \textop{Squeeze}) have them incremented, to account for $T$ being prepended to their input shape; and operators with shape parameters (\eg \textop{Reshape}, \textop{Expand}) also prepend $T$ to this shape.
+When vectorizing \textop{Index}s or \textop{IndexAdd}s and both their source (\ie the tensor being indexed) and index input tensors are also being vectorized, \sys{} must promote these operators into \textop{Gather} and \textop{ScatterAdd}, because index operations only support one-dimensional indexes.

-Clearly, only operations with $d$ in their domain can be vectorized over $d$.
-However, due to the cyclic nature of PDGs, it is challenging to decide what operations can be vectorized over~$d$ while avoiding an \emph{unschedulable} PDG with impossible cycles.
-To avoid this, \sys applies the following conservative approach: we define a cycle as \emph{trivial} on $d$ if all symbolic indexes of that dimension are $[d]$ itself or a constant expression (\eg $[0:D]$, $[5]$, $[0:5]$).
-Operations in non-trivial cycles cannot be vectorized.
-Operations in trivial cycles must all be vectorized simultaneously or none can be.
+\mypar{Vectorizability} Cycles complicate vectorization, because incorrectly vectorizing them can lead to \emph{unschedulable} SDGs. \sys{} avoids unschedulable SDGs using the following conservative approach: we define a cycle as \emph{trivial} on $t$ if all symbolic indexes of that dimension are $[t]$ itself or a constant expression (\eg $[0:T]$, $[5]$, $[0:5]$). \sys does not vectorize operators in non-trivial cycles; operators in trivial cycles must all be vectorized or none can be.